soloproyectos-docs/nativescript/README.md

 ## Running and debugging applications

-Install an Android emulator (for example [Genymotion](https://www.genymotion.com/)) and execute any of the following commands:
+Install an Android emulator (for example [Genymotion](https://www.genymotion.com/)), start an emulator and execute any of the following commands:
 ```bash
 # run the application in the emulator
 tns run <app-name> <android|ios|etc>